 Terracotta pots are breathable and can contribute to better air flowing.
 These are perfect for plants that don’t require frequent watering and constantly moist soil, like cacti, succulents, ZZ plants and Sansevierias.

-Because of the brethability, the water will evaporate more quickly from a terracotta (or other porous material) pot.
-This will prevent that your plant sits in water for too long (which can ultimately cause root rot).
+Because terracotta is porous, the water will evaporate more quickly from this type of pot.
+This will prevent that your plant sits in wet soil for too long (which can ultimately cause root rot).

 - faster water evaporation